Build new cabinet doors to update your old cabinets on the cheap!

-To finish off my cabinet doors, I painted them Classy Plum by Behr to match the stackable laundry basket storage.
+To finish off my cabinet doors, I painted them Classy Plum by Behr to match the laundry basket storage shelves.
 I used a paint brush to get in all the grooves of the doors and beadboard and then a foam roller to get a smooth surface.

 Then I gave them a coat of Minwax Paste Finishing Wax to give the cabinets and doors some extra protection.
 So far they have held up well to installation and all the other banging around I did to get the rest of the laundry room ready in only 1 month.